runwayml/learn/docs/how-to/network.md

 ### Socket.IO

 [Socket.IO](https://socket.io/) is an event-based protocol that wraps WebSockets: a bidirectional data streaming protocol that allows servers to push data directly to clients without them having to request it.
 It's implemented in JavaScript with libraries available for both the Browser and Node.js (see the Socket.IO example code snippet below).
 The main difference between interacting with a model via Socket.IO vs HTTP is that `data` and `error` events are emitted after a `query` instead of returning the results of the query immediately via an HTTP response.
-This is useful if you'd like to monitor a model's output stream without necessarily sending it an input query: perhaps you are doing that manually via the Runway app or another script or Runway integration.
+This is useful if you'd like to monitor a model's output stream without necessarily sending it an input query: perhaps you are doing that manually via the RunwayML app or another script or RunwayML integration.

 * `EMIT query`: This endpoint is used to send input data to a model.
 Because Socket.IO is an event-based protocol, you must listen to the `data` and `error` events to receive the results of a model query you've emitted the `query` event.
 * `LISTEN data`: Receive the output generated by a `query` event if it was successful.